 We will hold an appeal meeting, normally within two weeks of receiving the appeal.
 This will be dealt with impartially by a [more senior] manager who has not previously been involved in the case.
-You will have a right to bring a companion (see paragraph 3.2).
+You will have a right to bring a support person.